On the Semantics of Intensionality: An Exposure on Assemblies

 \subsection{Passing to a P-category}

 The lack of intensionality in the category $\mathbf{Asm}(A)$ is blatantly obvious.
-To elevate a function $f : \bars{X} \rightarrow \bars{Y}$ to a morphism $f : X \rightarrow Y$, we only require that \emph{there exists} a $r \in A$ that realizes it, and then we forget about the witness entirely.
+To elevate a function $f : \bars{X} \rightarrow \bars{Y}$ to a morphism $f : X \rightarrow Y$, we only require that \emph{there exists} a `witness' $r \in A$ that realizes it, and then we forget about this witness entirely.
 To mend this, we define a P-category.

 The P-category $\mathfrak{Asm}(A)$ of assemblies on $A$ is defined to have all assemblies $X$ on $A$ as objects, and pairs $(f : \bars{X} \rightarrow \bars{Y}, r \in A)$ where $r$ tracks $f$ as arrows.
 We define $(f, r) \sim (g, s)$ just if $f = g$, i.e. when the underlying function is the same.
 The composition of $(f, p) : X \rightarrow Y$ and $(g, q) : Y \rightarrow Z$ is $(g \circ f, \mathbf{B} \cdot q \cdot p)$ where $\mathbf{B}$ is a combinator in the PCA such that $\mathbf{B} \cdot f \cdot g \cdot x \simeq f \cdot (g \cdot x)$ for any $f, g, x \in A$.
 The \emph{identity} $id_X : X \rightarrow X$ is defined to be $(id_{\bars{X}}, \mathbf{I}) : X \rightarrow X$, where $\mathbf{I}$ is a combinator in the PCA such that $\mathbf{I} \cdot x \simeq x$ for all $x \in A$.